 The following constraints are additional to those specified in Participation Data Specification [NEHT2011v].
-Constraints are explained in Appendix B.
+Constraints are explained in Appendix B, Specification Guide for Use.

-Participation Type SHALL have a fixed value of "Device".
+Participation Type SHALL have an implementation-specific value equivalent to "Device".

 PERSON OR ORGANISATION OR DEVICE SHALL be instantiated as a DEVICE.